rattawitaum-bit/CoordCon/docs/assumptions.md

 * `H_anchor` (horizontal tension that reaches the anchor)
 * `geometry` (arrays of points for suspended and grounded portions)
 * `buoyStates` (taut/slack status and drawing data)
-* `warnings` (e.g. "dragging risk" when the anchor tension decays to zero with grounded length present)
+* `warnings` (e.g. "dragging risk" when the anchor tension decays to zero with grounded length present, "No grounded length: anchor-drag risk" when the suspended solution consumes the entire line)

 The solver raises an error when both the wire and chain have zero length (`"No suspended line; anchor dragging risk."`) and when the prescribed tension cannot deliver a seabed touchdown.